 Drexel Co-op is based on employment in practical, major-related positions consistent with your interests and abilities.
 The benefits are obvious.
 Before graduation, you will have already test driven up to three different potential careers within your field of study.
 And after graduation, this experience pays off: recent graduates from Drexel typically receive a higher starting salary than graduates from other universities.
 Some other facts about Drexel Co-op:

-- Students can choose from more than 1,700 co-op employers in 35 states and 45 international locations, or conduct an independent search.
+- Students have worked with more than 1,600 co-op employers in 32 states (plus Washington D.C.) and 51 countries, or conduct an independent search.

-- Students obtain positions with major corporations such as Amazon.com, Google, NBC Universal, Lockheed Martin, JP Morgan, and QVC, Inc.
+- Students can earn positions with major corporations such as Amazon.com, Google, NBC Universal, Lockheed Martin, JP Morgan, and Johnson & Johnson.